JammuGenocide/Media/README.md

 28. Genocide of Jammu Muslims of 1947 that changed demography & history of J&K, article, M J Alsam, https://countercurrents.org/2020/11/genocide-of-jammu-muslims-of-47-that-changed-demography-history-of-jk/

 29. Survivor of a massacre, Khalid Bashir Ahmad, https://www.greaterkashmir.com/todays-paper/survivor-of-a-massacre

+30. beg, aziz.
+(1957). capitative kashmir .
+Story of a Betrayed and Enslaved People , 2, 12–14.